 - Avoid ice cream and other frozen treats.
 Frequent power cuts in some regions melt and freeze treats repeatedly, which spells sickness.
 Go get an Indian sweet instead, they are safer.
 And so yummy!

 - Holistic medical kit.
 This is very key to benefiting your health!
-Fill a freezer-size zip lock bag with the following: fast-acting diarrhea medication (an effective one that does the job quickly is Loperamide), Traumeel, grape seed extract, oil of oregano.
-(Plus the items you can get there inexpensively include: electrolytes, probiotics, vitamin c, arnica, tea tree oil, aloe vera gel, tiger balm, eucalyptus oil, apis melfica).
+Fill a freezer-size zip lock bag with the following: Traumeel, grape seed extract, oil of oregano.
+(Plus the items you can get there inexpensively include: electrolytes, probiotics, vitamin c, arnica, tea tree oil, aloe vera gel, tiger balm, eucalyptus oil, apis melfica for rashes and stings).
 Two more good Ayurvedic remedies you can get there: kanthika (for a sore throat), sitopaladi churna (for cold and congestion).
 Also carry Boroplus – an all-purpose Ayurvedic miracle cream for absolutely every kind of skin ailment.
 It’s magic!
-Two more things other travellers swear by: colloidal silver and bentonite clay (both of which you can get there inexpensively from a health store).
+Two more items other travellers swear by: colloidal silver and bentonite clay (both of which you can get there inexpensively from a health store).
 Each of these will support a stomach bug – and the former is also good to counter a cold/flu.
 If you deal with allergies, take some antihistamines.

 - Some mainstream meds to consider: Ibuprofen (you can get it there easily and cheaply – good for menstrual cramps, persistent headache, anti-inflammatory) and Cipro (by prescription, a fast-acting diarrhea medication).
+Non-prescription fast-acting diarrhea medication is Loperamide.
 For women, bring along treatment for the potential of a vaginal yeast infection, eg clotrimazole pessaries or Diflucan tablet.

 - Wash your hands often and carry instant sanitizer.
 Soap in bathrooms or at hand-washing sinks in restaurants is pretty much non-existent.
 Sanitize your hands often, including before each meal and when you’ve been in public buses or trains/guesthouse rooms, etc. Locally, the Himalaya brand makes a great eco brand that will fit in your purse.
 It is common in India to eat with your right hand, so keep’em clean.
 Note: using your left hand to eat is deemed unsanitary so please avoid it.